danfuzz/samizdat/doc/samizdat-0-lib/Generic.md

 #### `totEq(generic1, generic2) <> generic | void`

 Performs an identity comparison.
-Two generics are only equal if they are truly the same box.
+As generics have identity, no two generics are ever equal, so this only yields a value if the two arguments refer to the same generic.

 #### `totOrder(generic1, generic2) <> int`